Pope Sixtus V: Death and legacy

 As Sixtus V lay on his deathbed, he was loathed by his political subjects, but history has recognized him as one of the most important popes.
 On the negative side, he could be impulsive, obstinate, severe, and autocratic.
 On the positive side, he was open to large ideas and threw himself into his undertakings with energy and determination; this often led to success.
 His pontificate saw great enterprises and great achievements.

-The changes wrought by Sixtus on the street plan of Rome were documented in a film, Rome: Impact of an Idea, featuring Edmund N. Bacon and based on sections of his book Design of Cities.